habib-gm/Deep-Learning-Project/README.md

 ## Introduction

-Sentiment analysis is a natural language processing task that involves determining the sentiment or emotion conveyed in a piece of text.
+sentiment analysis from human picture task that involves determining the sentiment or emotion conveyed in an image.
 This notebook focuses on sentiment analysis using a custom dataset containing happy and sad sentiments.

 ## Installation